JessMakes/healthcare-noshow-dashboard/README.md

 This dashboard enables targeted interventions for high-risk groups and channels (e.g. SMS).

 Tools Used

 Power BI: Dashboard creation and interactive analysis
 Excel: Data wrangling and no-show flag logic

 Next Steps

-Segment analysis by clinic location or time of day Share filtered dashboards with care teams for local action
+Segment analysis by clinic location or time of day Share filtered dashboards with care teams for local actions

+Prepared by Jess | Healthcare Analytics Portfolio
+Note: To view and interact with the dashboard file (.pbix), you'll need to have Microsoft Power BI Desktop installed on your computer.